12 Beautiful Post and Beam Homes – Traditional Meets Modern

 #6.
 Blue Ridge

 With 3,788 sq ft of living space, this home is truly luxurious.
-The great room has a traditional cathedral style ceiling, and a wall of windows which looks out onto picturesque views.
+The great room has a traditional cathedral-style ceiling and a wall of windows that looks out onto picturesque views.

-Blue Ridge has three floors, including: a basement with two bedrooms; a bathroom and mudroom; the main floor which is home to the master bedroom and living area; the second floor which has another bedroom; and plenty of loft space.
+Blue Ridge has three floors, including a basement with two bedrooms; a bathroom, and a mudroom; the main floor which is home to the master bedroom and living area; the second floor which has another bedroom; and plenty of loft space.